InfinitePeripherals/QuantumSDK-Cordova/README.md

 ## Usage:
 1. Important: request a developer key from IPC's developer portal https://developer.ipcmobile.com
-2. In the app set the developer key BEFORE calling any other functions `QuantumIQ.setDeveloperKey("your_key");`
+2. In the app set the developer key BEFORE calling any other functions `Quantum.setDeveloperKey("your_key");`
 3. Take a look at QuantumSDKCordova.js for available functions.
 4. Make sure to add `Quantum.` in front of any functions you call from QuantumSDKCordova.js